AdaCore/gnatstudio/docs/users_guide/extending.rst

 To make the Python functions accessible through GPS, you can:

-* Export the APIs directly through Python, under the form of Actions (the :file:`Action` class), Menus (the :file:`Contextual` and :file:`Menu` classes) or toolbar buttons (the :file:`ToolButton` and :file:`Toolbar` classes).
+* Export the APIs directly through Python, under the form of Actions (the :func:`Action` class), Menus (the :func:`Contextual` and :func:`Menu` classes) or toolbar buttons (the :func:`ToolButton` and :func:`Toolbar` classes).

-* Write an XML that creates a set of actions using the `<action>` tag (see :ref:`Defining_Actions` and which is exported to the user.
+* Write an XML that creates a set of actions using the :file:`<action>` tag (see :ref:`Defining_Actions` and which is exported to the user.
 This allows him to either create menus to execute these commands or to bind them to special key shortcuts.
-The menus can be created directly in Python, with the :file:`GPS.Menu` class.
+The menus can be created directly in Python, with the :func:`GPS.Menu` class.
 The same XML can be directly embedded in the Python file itself and executed through :file:`GPS.parse_xml`.

 The following example defines a Python command that inserts a line full of dashes ('-') at the current cursor location.
 This command is associated with